alwaysai/object-detection-server-client/README.md

 # Object Detection Server/Client
-Server app sets up an alwaysAI model to run on an device where images can be sent and inferenced.
-The server returns the marked-up image to the client.
+Server app sets up an alwaysAI model to run on a device where images can be sent and inferenced.
+The server then returns the marked-up image to the client, which is stored in the `inferenced` folder.

 Client app shows how to communicate with the server.